goba/d7ux/trunk/sites/all/modules/modalframe/README.txt

     This option activates an onResize handler that will automatically resize and center the modal frame whenever the browser window is resized.
 Note though, that this feature may not work very well on some browsers.

+  o draggable (Optional)

+    This option is enabled by default.
+Use false to disable.

   o onSubmit (Optional)